acoppes/acoppes/site/_drafts/test-draft.markdown

 # Separated data is always processed together

-It can also happen the opposite: having two Components that are always processed together and there is no way nor need to avoid.
-If that happens, it is not bad but might be a code smell too since you have to create iterations of that set of components and configure them appart, etc. One solution for this case is to integrate all the data into one component.
+It can also happen the opposite: having two Components that are always processed together and there is no way nor need to avoid it.
+If that happens, it is not bad but might be a code smell too since you have to create always iterations of that set of components and configure them apart, etc. A good practice for this case is to integrate all the data into one component.

 # Tag Components

 Empty components can be used as a way to identify entities for some logic.

-For example, you might have a set `ComponentA` and `ComponentB` and you want to run a logic over that set in a System only for a given condition.
+For example, you might have a set `[ComponentA, ComponentB]` and you want to run a logic over that set in a System only for a given condition.

 One approach could be to add a boolean to either the first or the second component and check for that during the iteration.